xiaojianggis/skyview/Readme.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Before you running the code, you need to have several Python module installed on your computer.

+1. urllib
+2. cStringIO
+3. Numpy
+4. PIL/Pillow

 ```
 Give examples